 The perfect storm – unsecured file sharing and copy & paste errors

-All-in-all a potential perfect storm of under-performance across the business having a major impact on top and bottom line, as well as adding significant, and frankly unnecessary, security risks.
-All round potentially very bad for the company’s health, yet regularly overlooked or ignored.
+All-in-all a potential perfect storm of under-performance across the business has a major impact on the top and bottom line, as well as adding significant, and frankly unnecessary, security risks.
+All around potentially very bad for the company’s health, yet regularly overlooked or ignored.